 Blogging is usually the starting point for many content marketing campaigns so plan out what you might blog about for the next 3-6 months and how many times realistically you are going to do it.
 As with all digital marketing, it will be a test and refine process to see what resonates as you build your audience.

 Ready to blog more frequently but stuck for time?
-Let me help with your summer content marketing so that you can spend time with your family.
+Let me help with your content marketing!
 I'm a parent and a content marketer so I am well versed in the juggle but fully aware how important it is to keep consistent with business blogging.
-This is why I have launched a limited edition blog booster package for business owners like you.
+Book an initial 15 minute consultation with me.